Cool Facts About Curlews

-There is something especially haunting in the melancholy call of the Long-billed Curlew – cur-lee, cur-lee, cur-lee.
-Each spring, this delicate bird with the long curved beak -- the largest shorebird in North America -- flocks to Montana’s prairies to breed and nest.
+There is something especially haunting in the melancholy call of the Long-billed Curlew—cur-lee, cur-lee, cur-lee.
+Each spring, this delicate bird with the long curved beak—he largest shorebird in North America—flocks to Montana’s prairies to breed and nest.
 In late-July, they start to leave as quickly as they arrived, headed for their southern wintering grounds.
 But no one was sure exactly where they went, or how they got there.

 "We always knew they would come in the spring and leave again," said rancher Bud Walsh, "but it will be fun to find out where they go next...to learn more about a bird that's been around here since I was a kid."

-In the springs of 2009 and 2010, Dr. Nils Warnock of Alaska Audubon and Lee Tibbits of the U.S. Geological Survey battled mud, snow and biting winds in a quest to tag curlews on the Conservancy's 60,000 acre Matador Ranch and surrounding grassland.
+In May, Dr. Nils Warnock of Alaska Audubon and Lee Tibbits of the U.S. Geological Survey battled mud, snow and biting winds in a quest to tag curlews on the Conservancy's 60,000 acre Matador Ranch and surrounding grassland.
 One thing they hope to learn is how consistently birds that nest on the Matador and surrounding ranches will return.
 Even though curlew pairs sometimes mate again in consecutive years, they aren't necessarily as faithful to their nesting grounds.